Person-Centred Planning Under the Care Act in Physical Disability Services

 Operational example 3: Safeguarding response that preserved autonomy

 Following a falls incident, a provider reviewed a person’s support without removing community access.
-Instead, they co-produced a revised plan with additional safety measures, equipment review and agreed check-ins, preserving choice while addressing risk.
+Instead, they co-produced a revised plan with additional safety measures, an equipment review and agreed check-ins, preserving choice while addressing risk.
+Staff were given clear instructions on how to support the person before outings, how to respond if confidence dropped and when concerns should trigger another review.

 Governance: proving Care Act compliance beyond paperwork